New Music To Know This Week:

 Laumė "Spells (Oedipusi)"

 This track from Laumé may not be for everyone, but it's certainly for me.
 It's the new project from New Zealand-born songwriter Kim Pflaum, the former frontwoman and co-founder of Yumi Zouma.
-It's taking me back to the 2010s, and bloghouse tracks, in the best way.
+It's taking me back to bloghouse tracks from the 2010s, in the best way.
 I'm hearing shades of Caribu, Washed Out, and Hot Chip and I like them all.
 I am under the spell.

 Grace Carter "Fired Up"